-*Pyramid Sinker gets tied or slid on to the line above the swivel which holds the leader and hook.
-It is designed to holds the bait on sandy and muddy bottoms.
+*Pyramid Sinker gets tied or slid onto the line above the swivel which holds the leader and hook.
+It is designed to hold the bait on sandy and muddy bottoms.
 It can also be used in a three-way rig, at the very end.

 *Bullet sinkers are used commonly in Texas rigs, Carolina rigs, Florida Rigs, and drop-shot rigs.

 *Bell sinkers (also called bass casting and Dipsey) feature a brass loop or a lead eye at the top.
 The line can be fed through or tied directly to the eye.
-They cast well in the wind, The rounded profile of the sinkers also reduces its chance of snagging.
-They are often used on a three-way rig and sabiki rigs.
+They cast well in the wind, The rounded profile of the sinkers also reduces their chance of snagging.
+They are often used on three-way rigs and sabiki rigs.

 *A rubber core sinker or clinch can be attached above a bait or trolling lure simply by inserting it over the fishing line at the desired spot and twisting the tab twice to secure it.

-*Snagless sinkers are used for drifting or casting over a rocky and rough terrain bottoms
+*Snagless sinkers are used for drifting or casting over rocky and rough terrain bottoms

 *Nail sinkers are inserted into plastic baits to suspend or get the bait to sink